 Frequently Asked Questions

-The counseling center offers time-limited individual, group and couples counseling free to all students at Husson University and the New England School of Communications.
+Counseling Services offers time-limited individual, group and couples counseling free to all students at Husson University.
 We work with students who wish to improve their mood and function, and offer assistance with transitioning to college, managing stress, having difficulties with relationships, mental health issues, or students who just need a space to work through challenges.

 What does my son/daughter have to do in order to obtain services?

-All a student has to do is walk in or call the Counseling Center.
-They can be seen by any of our three staff.
+All a student has to do is walk in or call.
+They can be seen by any of our three staff members.
 If a student prefers to have a male or female, they can make that known and we always try to accommodate their request.

 What if I think my son/daughter needs counseling?
 What can I do?

-You can encourage your son/daughter to contact the counseling center or walk in to set up an appointment.
+You can encourage your son/daughter to contact us or walk in to set up an appointment.

 Can I set up an appointment for my son/daughter?

 No. Obtaining counseling services is an individual decision.
 If you feel like your son/daughter may benefit from counseling, talk to them.
 Explain your thoughts and feelings.
 Remember, they are adults now, beginning to make their own decisions and only they can decide if counseling is a service they wish to obtain.
 Ultimately, the choice is theirs.